Steel belt: Solid

-Solid stainless-steel belts are, as standard, delivered in cold-rolled condition with a mill finish of Ra < 0.4 μm and have well-rounded edges.
-Carbon steel belts are, as standard, delivered in a hardened and tempered condition with a mill finish of Ra < 0.4 μm and have well-rounded edges.
-Solid steel belts are leveled and straightened to obtain optimal flatness and straightness and are supplied in open lengths, with the ends prepared for welding on site, or in endless condition with a welded joint.
+Solid stainless-steel belts are, as standard, delivered in cold-rolled condition with a mill finish of Ra < 0.4 μm and have rounded edges.
+Carbon steel belts are, as standard, delivered in a hardened and tempered condition with a mill finish of Ra < 0.4 μm and have rounded edges.
+Solid steel belts are leveled and straightened to obtain flatness and straightness and are supplied in open lengths, with the ends prepared for welding on site, or in endless condition with a welded joint.

-Material

-The material is a special grade for carbon or stainless steel specifically designed for use as a steel belt, with the material specially alloyed or treated to have improved properties such ductility, strength, thermal conductivity etc. depending on the application.

-Sizes

-Steel belts are available in a range of sizes ranging typically from 400mm wide x 0.6 mm thick to around 3,000 mm wide x 3.0 mm thick.
-There are special applications that may use belts of narrower and thinner or wider and thicker size, but these are not common.
-The length of the belts are typically in the range 10 m to 100 m long, however it is theoretically possible to produce a belt of unlimited length by joining of shorter belts sections.

 Usage

 Food industry

-Steel belts that are used in the food industry are designed to be hygienic, easy to clean, reliable and versatile in use.
-They are used during cooking, steaming and drying of perishables, freeze drying of instant coffee, casting caramel and candy, and forming of chocolate droplets.
+Steel belts used in the food business are made to be sanitary, simple to clean, dependable, and flexible in their use.
+They are employed in the cooking process as well as the drying and steaming of perishables, the freeze-drying of instant coffee, the casting of caramel and other candies, and the formation of chocolate droplets.

 Chemical industry

-Stainless-steel belts are an integral part of continuous production processes.
+Stainless-steel belts are part of continuous production processes.
 Unlike conveyor belts used purely for transportation purposes, steel belts used in this industry serve as media for transferring heat and/or pressure.
 Applications for steel belts in the chemical industry include casting, polymerizing of resins, waxes, paraffins and many other substances.